ericmedvet/slides/digital-system-architectures-memory-2122/04-virtual-memory.md

 In brief and conceptually:
 1. get page number $p\_v=x\_{v [0, n\_n[}$ from $x\_v$
-2. if page $p$ is in physical memory
+2. if page is in physical memory
   - translate $x\_v$ to $x\_p$
   - access it
 3. otherwise (**page fault**)